ibm-cloud-docs/vpc/vpe-faqs.md

 {: faq}

 A finite pool of IP addresses is used for NAT operations on the VPC gateway.
 One IP address is required per VPC per zone.

+## Can you ping a VPE-hosted private IP?
+{: #faq-ping-private-ip}
+{: faq}

+No. VPE-hosted private IPs do not respond to ping (ICMP).
+These IPs are internal service mappings created by a VPE, not traditional network interfaces, so ICMP isn't supported.
+To test connectivity, use the service’s TCP port (for example, port 443 for HTTPS services) with tools such as **traceroute**, **telnet** or **curl** to verify the connection.

 ## Related links
 {: #vpe-faq-related-links}